jluby127/jluby127.github.io/research.md

 * * *

-I work with [prof. paul robertson](https://faculty.sites.uci.edu/robertson/) on a variety of projects, such as:
+I work with [Prof. Paul Robertson](https://faculty.sites.uci.edu/robertson/) on a variety of projects, such as:

 add projects here.

 * * *

-previously, as an undergraduate at vanderbilt, I worked with prof. keivan stassun and (now postdoc at harvard cfa) dr. joseph rodriguez on double m dwarf eclipsing binaries. we discovered and characterized the second brightest known of these such systems.
+Previously, as an undergraduate at Vanderbilt, I worked with Prof. Keivan Stassun and (now postdoc at harvard cfa) Dr. Joseph Rodriguez on double M dwarf eclipsing binaries. we discovered and characterized the second brightest known of these such systems.

 <img src= "./keltks20.png" width="600" height="500">